PadillaBraulio/AlgoritmsJava/README.md

 # AlgorithmsJava
 An collection of algorithms made for the course of IPC1 in the USAC university

-Follow the instruction in order to run the files.
+Follow the instruction in order to run the files..

 Open the project in netbeans.